alexpineda/titan-reactor/CREATING_PLUGINS.md

     return <h1>Hello { config.userName }.
 Game time is {getFriendlyTime(frame.frame)} </h1>
 };

-registerComponent({ screen: "@replay/ready" }, MyComponent);
+registerComponent({ screen: "@replay", snap: "left" }, MyComponent);
 ```

-### registerComponent()

-`registerComponent` is provided for you in the environemnt and calling it lets Titan Reactor know about our new React Component.
-The screen rule causes the component to mount or unmount it according to the screen.
+> Calling `registerComponent` lets Titan Reactor know about our new React Component.
+The screen rule causes the component to mount or unmount it according to the screen which can be either `@replay` or `@map`.

-### Technology

-Your script will be treated by the browser as an ES6 module, meaning you have full access to the ES6 module system.
-Provided for you is an import map for `titan-reactor`, `react`, `react-dom` and `zustand`.
-You may import these with these names directly.
-You are free to import additional packages from services such as skypack, however it is recommended that you include files locally eg `import "./my-lib.js"`.

-### Using User Configuration

-Every component will be provided with their plugin `config` object which corresponds with `config` field of our `package.json`.
-The component will re-render on any config update.

-### Interaction

-Only mouse clicks events (`onClick`) will be available for listening to any of your react components.
-This is due to a limitation with having a full screen iframe mostly non-interactable on-top of the game canvas.

-## React API Reference
+### Runtime API Reference

-`titan-reactor` exports several utility methods, components and hooks.
+> It's recommended to use TypeScript to get upto date typing and reference.

 **usePluginConfig()**
 - Get this plugins configuration values